ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

     uint256 requiredGasLimit,
     string calldata message
 ) external returns (uint256 messageID) {
-    // For non-zero fee amounts, first transfer the fee into the control of this contract,
+    // For non-zero fee amounts, first transfer the fee to this contract, and then
-    // then allow the Teleporter contract to spend it. if (feeAmount > 0) {
+    // allow the Teleporter contract to spend it. if (feeAmount > 0) {
         IERC20 feeToken = IERC20(feeTokenAddress);
         require(